-Hint: The LCD lists other Switcher sources with recording enabled when you hold down REPLAY.
+Hint: The LCD list other Switcher sources with recording enabled when you hold down REPLAY.

 - STREAM 1, 2

 - AUX

 - MASTER

 - MIC and PHONES

 - MUTE/UNMUTE

 - VU Meters (LED colors follow the UI meters, with the last (RED) LED reserved to indicate clipping).

-- SOLO (For sources supporting Solo, press ALT and the associated Volume knob to toggle Solo mode.
-To perform multi-selections, SHIFT + Alt + KNOB).
+- SOLO (For sources supporting Solo, press ALT and the associated Volume knob to toggle Solo mode).